True Detective: Season 1

 The first actor to be cast for True Detective was Matthew McConaughey, who acted as Detective Rustin "Rust" Cohle.
 McConaughey came to Pizzolatto's attention for his performance in the 2011 thriller film The Lincoln Lawyer, and was contracted before the series was commissioned by HBO.
 He and Woody Harrelson were among a pool of candidates Pizzolatto had in mind for star billing.
-Although the actor was to play Detective Martin "Marty" Hart, he later convinced Pizzolatto to cast him as Cohle.
+Although McConaughey was to play Detective Martin "Marty" Hart, he later convinced Pizzolatto to cast him as Cohle.
 Instead, Harrelson was assigned the role of Hart at McConaughey's request.
 Michelle Monaghan played the female lead Maggie Hart, while Michael Potts and Tory Kittles were given the roles of Detectives Maynard Gilbough and Thomas Papania, respectively.
 Major recurring roles in the first season include Kevin Dunn as Major Ken Quesada and Alexandra Daddario as Lisa Tragnetti.
+Daddario appeared in a four-episode arc as a court reporter having an extramarital affair with one of the main characters; her nude scene with Woody Harrelson attracted much attention.

 Cary Joji Fukunaga was appointed as director of True Detective's first season.
 He competed with Alejandro González Iñárritu for the position, but Iñárritu dropped out because of other film commitments.
 To prepare, Fukunaga conducted research with a real-life homicide detective of the Louisiana State Police's Criminal Investigations Division.
 The director brought on Adam Arkapaw as the project cinematographer, and hired Alex DiGerlando, who he worked with on Benh Zeitlin's Glory at Sea (2008), as the production designer.